 Boundary-Control-Entity (BCE), or Entity-Control-Boundary (ECB), or Entity-Boundary-Control (EBC) architecture is a directory (package) structure pattern for sorting classes.
 It is an alternative to layered architecture.
 It is very simple and natural way to structure classes, which goes well with modularized architecture.
-One creates one BCE package structure per a micro-service, feature or module having ideally between 9 to 30 classes.
+One creates one BCE package structure per a microservice, feature or module having ideally between 9 to 30 classes.

-The package structure is often visualized as tree onion layers, where the most outer layer is Boundary, central is Control and inner is Entity.
+The package structure is often visualized as tree onion layers, or as a hexagonal layers, where the most outer layer is Boundary, central is Control and inner is Entity.

 I am very much for structuring, modularization and encapsulation according to end result features.
-However often after separation per major features on sub 30 classes level, I think it is more practical to structure according to technical behaviour.
+However, often after separation per major features on sub 30 classes level, I think it is more practical to structure according to technical behaviour.
 Thus I suggest to use BCE architecture which represents that.

-Repository Placement Dilemma
+SQL Queries and Repository Placement Dilemma

 - EventController: REST definition.